Consumer Data Research Centre (CDRC)

 UCL Centre Director: Professor Paul Longley

 1.1.
-The Consumer Data Research Centre is a multi-institutional centre (University College London, Universities of Liverpool, Oxford and Leeds) providing access to consumer data through a three-tier data service – Open, Safeguarded and Secure data.cdrc.ac.uk.
+The Consumer Data Research Centre (CDRC) is a multi-institutional centre (University College London, Universities of Liverpool, Oxford and Leeds) providing access to consumer data through a three-tier data service – Open, Safeguarded and Secure data.cdrc.ac.uk.
 The Open tier is accessible by all and data can be downloaded for any purpose following a simple registration process.
 Access to data from the Safeguarded and Secure Tiers is restricted to the purpose of social science research for the benefit of society and follows a reviewed application process.

 2.0.
 What information will we collect about you